OWASP/www-policy/operational/mailing-list.md

 All Mailing Lists created in the owasp.org domain shall have the default settings as defined later in this policy.
 Leaders of the group as defined in the leaders.md file of the group, shall be allowed to be Group Managers of the list.
 Deviations from these settings require approval by the Executive Director.

 Mailing Lists will be considered abandoned if there are no posts within the past 18 months.
-From time-to-time staff will audit list use and Group Managers of abandoned lists will be requested to justify continued use of the list.
-Following a 30-day waiting period, either an approval by Group Managers to close the list or no response by any Group Manager will result in the closing of the list to future postings.
-At its sole discretion, the OWASP Foundation may choose to entirely remove or simply close and archive abandoned lists.
+From time-to-time staff will audit Mailing List use and Group Managers of abandoned Mailing Lists will be requested to justify continued use of the Mailing List.
+Following a 30-day waiting period, either an approval by Group Managers to close or no response by any Group Manager will result in the closing of the Mailing List to future postings.
+At its sole discretion, the OWASP Foundation may choose to entirely remove or simply close and archive abandoned Mailing Lists.

 ## Membership